 The authorities should stop equating a rational parenting decision—letting your kids wait in the car a few minutes—with criminal wrongdoing.
 A great piece in The Appeal by Joshua Vaughn calls this practice a "new moral panic that targets moms."
-He opens with the shocking story of Amanda Forst, a Pennsylvania mom who let her three kids—ages 2, 5, and 7—wait in the car for ten minutes while she ran an errand inside a store:
+He opens with the shocking story of Ashley,* a Pennsylvania mom who let her three kids—ages 2, 5, and 7—wait in the car for 10 minutes while she ran an errand inside a store:

-When he arrived on the scene, Stambaugh arrested and charged Forst with three counts of reckless endangerment, three counts of leaving a child unattended in a vehicle and a count of careless driving.
-Forst's 10-minute errand now meant she was facing up to two years in jail.
+When he arrived on the scene, Stambaugh arrested and charged Ashley with three counts of reckless endangerment, three counts of leaving a child unattended in a vehicle and a count of careless driving.
+Ashley's 10-minute errand now meant she was facing up to two years in jail.

 Consider the state's logic: For the crime of separating from her kids for 10 minutes—which the authorities view as criminally dangerous—Mom could be forced to separate from her kids for two full years.